fferdaus/fferdaus.github.io/_pages/ProspectiveStudents.md

 ## Requirements

 I am seeking candidates with a solid technical background and an interest in interdisciplinary research.
+Following experience and skills are preferred.

 - B.S. or M.S. degree in Computer Science, ECE, EEE, or a related field
 - Solid background in computer architecture, machine learning, VLSI circuits, FPGA design